RobWar-code/code-libraries/README.md

 ### Conversion Functions

 Caveat: This conversion function allows for only one group in the source drawing, it does not cater for nested groups.
+Neither does it deal with multiple layers.

 The conversion functions (svg to object conversion) obtain the svg files from site-local server files using a standardised json